 I am a Ph.D.
 Candidate in the Department of Computer Science at the University of New Mexico (UNM), under the advisement of Prof. Jared Saia.
-My current research is focused on designing provably secure, scalable and efficient protocols for distributed systems.
+My current research is focused on designing provably secure, scalable, and efficient protocols for distributed systems.

-Currently looking for postdoc opportunities starting Fall 2020.
+Currently looking for opportunities starting Spring 2021.

 Email: dgupta at unm dot edu

 - Invited paper at SIROCCO’20

 - Received PODC Student Travel Grant for PODC’19

 - Summer Intern (2019) at MathWorks EDG (Natick, MA)

 - Received TCPP Student Travel Grant for IPDPS’19